clustervision/trinityX/doc/hintsntips_luna.rst

 Scripts in groups
 ~~~~~~~~~~~~~~~~~

-Sometimes the installation procedure needs to be altered to perform some tasks before or after creating the tarball where the osimage will be placed.
+Sometimes the installation procedure needs to be altered to perform some tasks before or after the osimage is deployed.
 Customization scripts come into play here.
 Each group has 3: prescript, partscript, and postscript.

 - ``prescript`` is performed before any other task of the installation procedure.
 Can be handy if we need to insert a non-standard kernel module for later use or check some hardware status.